agreeing to use our cookies. Please visit our updated privacy

 At a glance

 The basics of accessibility around Martin Mere Wetland Centre.
-Scroll down for the detailed accessibility statement and visual story.
+Scroll down for the detailed accessibility statement, visual story and sounds you may hear on site.

 There are two large blue badge holder car parks catering for 25 vehicles outside the entrance.
 Car parking is free.